Birth Of Guru Gobind Singh Ji

 Focus on Social Justice and Activism

 Guru Gobind Singh Ji's commitment to social justice and activism continues to inspire Sikhs to engage in efforts to address social inequalities and promote human rights.
-Sikh organizations are actively involved in charitable work, disaster relief, and advocacy for marginalized communities.
+Still, sikh organizations are actively involved in charitable work, disaster relief, and advocacy for marginalized communities.
 The spirit of Sewa (selfless service) is deeply ingrained in Sikh culture, and Sikhs around the world are committed to making a positive impact on their communities.

 Interfaith Dialogue and Cooperation